Dan Pallotta: AIDS rides

-Pallotta was aware that there was “nothing big” for the average person to do about AIDS.
-It was the same feeling of frustration he had at Harvard looking at the gap between world hunger and the small fundraising events designed to address it.
 In 1991, building on the 'power of the journey' as a metaphor, he conceived of a 600-mile bike ride from San Francisco to Los Angeles, which combined his marketing, fundraising, mobilizing and motivating skills.
 Three years later, the movie Alive motivated him to realize his idea.
 He brought his plan for the event to the Los Angeles Gay & Lesbian Community Services Center, which was looking for a new signature event.
 The Center put up an initial investment of $50,000 in risk capital, which was enough for the effort to survive until a sponsorship was secured from Tanqueray for an additional $110,000.
 478 people participated in the first California AIDS Ride from San Francisco to Los Angeles, netting $1,013,000 – much more than expected.

 From 1995 to 1996 Pallotta expanded the AIDS Rides to include San Francisco, Boston, New York, Chicago, the Twin Cities, Miami, Philadelphia, Washington, D.C. and Raleigh, North Carolina.

-The model was new in that it was the first time a “thon” event came with a four-figure mandatory fundraising minimum, and was marketed on a large scale in major metropolitan media.
-Up until that time, “thon” events had welcomed people no matter how much or how little they raised.
-This was democratic, but not a powerful revenue model.
-They also used traditional grassroots marketing methods.
-Pallotta's combination of marketing these events to the masses, not just to cyclists, marketing them alongside the major consumer brands in full-page ads in major metropolitan papers and expanding the events nationwide, created an industry that had not existed before.

-In nine years the AIDS Rides netted, after all expenses, $108 million – more money, raised more quickly for these causes than any events in history.
+In nine years the AIDS Rides netted, after all expenses, $108 million.